TravelMapping/EduTools/HighwayDataExaminer/README.md

 * `av` specifies the AV to set up inititally.
 * `gv` specifies that the given graph archive set should be used for graph loading.

+In the list of files below, the indented bullet items are the additional QS parameters accepted by each AV to set AV parameters.

 The JS code for HDX is split among several files for easier management.

 * `hdxapclosestpts.js` contains the implementation for the brute force All Points Closest Pairs AV.